Martin-Bohring/Microservices/slides/index.md

 - Let´s stay programming language agnostic
 - Lets´s get rid of *IDL*
 - Let's be Internet ready and build on *HTTP* and *XML*
-- So *SOAP* (Simple Object Access Protocol) was invented and used *POST* for calls and reads
+- So *SOAP* (Simple Object Access Protocol) was invented and used *POST* for commands and queries

 ***
 - id : history2000Outcome

 #### The 2000's outcome ####

-- But that was not sufficient or enterprice ready
+- But that was not sufficient and not *enterprice ready*

   - So a description language (*WSDL*) was invented
   - A way to relate calls to each other was invented (*WS-Addressing*)
   - A way to deliver events was needed (*WS-Eventing*)
   - Service address hardcoding was a pain, so service discovery was created (*WS-Discovery*)
+  - The support of those standards was marginal to good depending on the programming ecosystem

 **Result:** Distributed developer hell (XML edition)